-The NextGen Precision Health Institute will be a state-of-the-art facility at the University of Missouri-Columbia that will be available to all UM System researchers.
+The NextGen Precision Health building will be a state-of-the-art facility at the University of Missouri-Columbia that will be available to all UM System researchers.
 Located adjacent to the MU Health Care and Truman VA hospitals, the NextGen Precision Health Institute is on schedule to open in the fall of 2021.

-Designed with the goal of rapid precision health advancement, the Institute will provide the facilities and resources needed to integrate multidisciplinary laboratory space with advanced analytical instrumentation, computational processing and pilot-scale manufacturing to create a comprehensive precision health research pipeline encompassing the entire system.
+Designed with the goal of rapid precision health advancement, the building will provide the facilities and resources needed to integrate multidisciplinary laboratory space with advanced analytical instrumentation, computational processing and pilot-scale manufacturing to create a comprehensive precision health research pipeline encompassing the entire system.

 Features of the proposed 265,000-square-foot complex include:

 - State-of-the art collision/collaboration space designed with an open laboratory concept

 - Educational resources, including large and small conference rooms with advanced audio/visual capabilities